Everything you need

 4

-Your loan application might be approved in less than 30 minutes
+Your loan application is approved in less than 30 minutes.

 5

 The loan executive will go through the loan terms in the loan contract with you.
-Make sure you understand them before signing.
+Make sure you understand them before signing the loan contract.

 6

-Sign the loan contract and your funds will be disbursed to you immediately either in cash or through bank transfer.
+Sign the loan contract.
+Your funds will be disbursed to you immediately either in cash or through bank transfer.

 What to do if I get rejected by licensed money lenders in Singapore?